mattloose/hv_rapidCNS2_mod/README.md

 At present, it relies upon the *outdir* being within the current working directory.
 Setting a full path to some other location will cause errors.

+### Latest updates in v0.7:
+- NanoPlot report is now optional (add --nanoplot)
+- Sturgeon outputs (when enabled with  --sturgeon) now included in output report
+- igv-reports report now generated for each SNP in the Clair3 report
+- Previous version of mutations removed from report and replaced with embedded igv-reports report
+- Report Rmd tidied up handling of MGMT coverage too low and sturgeon switches
+- DOCKER - small modifications to methylartist script to handle data where the first read is not methylated (all flagged with #GF)
+- annotations now a REQUIRED parameter: an annotation set is required for the igv-reports output.
+Inc. with --annotations

 ### Requirements:
 ```
 docker